tomperrine/dns-purist/README.md

 # dns-purist

 The purpose of dns-purist is to find internal inconsistencies and missing records in DNS servers and zone files.
+It can also be used to create target lists of IP addresses suitable for passing to ping/scan tools such as nmap.

-It takes zones as either zone files already downloaded from servers, or will do its own AXFR for a zone if there is no local copy already present.
+It takes zones as either zone files already downloaded from servers, or by doing its own AXFR for a zone.
 Doing the AXFR requires that the host running dns-purist has permission to actually do zone transfers for the indicated zones.

 Arguments that end in ".zone" are assumed to be forward zone files.
 Arguments that end in ".revzone" are assumed to be reverse zone